Kroc/v80/README.md

 A full guide on the syntax is included in ["release/readme.txt"](/release/readme.txt).
 If you're using VSCode, there's an extension for _v80_ syntax highlighting in the marketplace under [v80-vscode](https://marketplace.visualstudio.com/items?itemName=KrocCamen.vscode-v80).

-## Building v80
+## Building _v80_

-If you just want to use _v80_ to write and assemble Z80 software, just download a [release](https://github.com/Kroc/v80/releases).
-If you want to build v80 from source, everything needed to build _v80_ on Windows is included in the repository.
+If you just want to use _v80_ to write and assemble Z80 (or 6502) software, just download a [release](https://github.com/Kroc/v80/releases).
+If you want to build _v80_ from source, everything needed to build _v80_ on Windows is included in the repository.
 Building on Mac, Linux and UNIX-likes can be done, but will require you to source / compile your own binaries of [WLA-DX] & [NTVCM].

 [WLA-DX]: https://github.com/vhelin/wla-dx

-Just run "build.bat" to assemble _v80_ -- the binary is placed in the "releases" folder.
+Just run "build.bat" to assemble _v80_ and related cross-assemblers -- the binary is placed in the "releases" folder.

 ### Running on Real 8-bit, CP/M Hardware: